rahulgupta1999/E-Learning/README.md

 # E-Learning
-#### It is Quiz portal where Institute by registering can add students,teacher,subject,batches and organize quiz .
+#### It is quiz portal where Institute by registering can add students,teacher,subject,batches and organize quiz .

 ![Home Page](https://github.com/rahulgupta1999/E-Learning/blob/master/Output/Screenshot%20(5).png)